ShauryaManiTripathi/My-Codeverse/README.md

 # Welcome
-collection of all code I made so far, starting from the fall of second semester.
+collection of few code I made so far, starting from the fall of second semester.